Diogo-Rossi/vscode-settings-switcher/README.md

 ![](images/python.png)

-If no `"description"` is provided, it will appear as empty, like in the first example, with the group of settings `"Fonts and theme"`.
+If no `"description"` is provided, it will appear as empty, like in the first example in the group of settings `"Fonts and theme"`.

 ## User Settings vs Workspace settings